Retail Inventory Method Overview

 Retail Method Advantages and Disadvantages

 The retail inventory method is a quick and easy way to determine an approximate ending inventory balance.
-However, there are also several issues associated with it:
+However, there are also several issues associated with it, which are as follows:

 The retail inventory method is also known as the retail method and the retail inventory estimation method.